Mahesh100/Spring-Java-Framwork/README.md

 -The container will create the objects, wire them together, configure them, and manage their complete life cycle from creation till destruction.
 -The Spring container uses DI to manage the components.
 - The IoC container receives metadata from either an XML file, Java annotations, or Java code.
+- The container gets its instructions on what objects to instantiate, configure, and assemble from simple Plain Old Java Objects (POJO) by reading the configuration metadata   provided.
 -